ubc-library-rc/dri-needs-assessment/index.md

 **_Dispersion of Support and Training_**

-Another notable finding is that of the respondents that sought training or support, there was no single portfolio or department that unanimously served a particular area, but rather, all 25 areas of DRI were served by several different units (see Figures X and X.).
-Furthermore, for those that did seek training, many turned to sources outside of UBC for a variety of DRI areas.
-Those that sought support also turned to sources outside UBC, although to a lesser degree compared to training.
+Another notable finding is that of the respondents that sought training or support, there was no single portfolio or department that unanimously served a particular area, but rather, all 25 areas of DRI were served by several different units (see Figures X and X).
+Furthermore, for those that did seek both support and training, many turned to sources outside of UBC for a variety of DRI areas.

 <img style="margin: 20px 0" alt="Need for support/training" src="graphs/overall_where.png">